lawrencecandilas/serenity-castle/README.md

 In the early 2000's I somehow got a program called WADED, and experimented with creating WADs, using the original DOOM.EXE and DOOM2.EXE to test.
 I still have those couple WADs somewhere and I ought to find them and complete them sometime.

-But years later, I discovered DOOM source ports, then the wonderful ZDoom and GZDoom, and then very wonderful Brutal Doom mod.
+But years later, I discovered DOOM source ports, then the wonderful ZDoom and GZDoom, and then the very wonderful Brutal Doom mod.

 I've known about Doom Builder for a while, and a few months ago, decided to install Doom Builder 2 again, learn how it works and actually complete something in my life.